Tour Length

 1Is 7 days a good length for a tour in Uganda?

 “One week is a good length for a Uganda safari and enough time to take in the main southwestern highlights.
-These include gorilla trekking in Bwindi, chimp trekking in Kibale, a boat trip on Queen Elizabeth NP’s Kazinga Channel, and a game drive in search of tree-climbing lions in the same park’s Ishasha sector.
-If possible, however, there’s a lot to be said for looking at a slightly longer safari.
+These include gorilla trekking in Bwindi, chimp trekking in Kibale, a boat trip on the Kazinga Channel in Queen Elizabeth NP, and a game drive in search of tree-climbing lions in the same park’s Ishasha sector.
+However, there’s a lot to be said for looking at a slightly longer safari.
 Many tours slot in an overnight stop at Lake Mburo National Park to break up the drive between Entebbe International Airport and the southwest, in which case we would recommend making it an 8-day safari.
-And if you want your itinerary to extend northwest to Murchison Falls and Ziwa Rhino and Wildlife Ranch without omitting any of the southwestern highlights, best pump up the total duration to 10 days.”
+And if you want your itinerary to extend northwest to Murchison Falls and Ziwa without omitting any of the southwestern highlights, it’s best to increase the total duration to 10 days.”

 2What animals can I expect to see?

 “You’ll encounter a huge diversity of animals on a 7-day Uganda safari.
-If you follow the southwestern circuit incorporating Bwindi Impenetrable, Queen Elizabeth and Kibale National Parks, and do all the popular activities there, you’re all but certain to see mountain gorilla, elephant, buffalo, hippo and a bewildering variety of monkeys and birds.
+If you follow the southwestern circuit incorporating Bwindi Impenetrable, Queen Elizabeth and Kibale National Parks, and do all the popular activities there, you’re almost certain to see mountain gorilla, elephant, buffalo, hippo and an incredible variety of monkeys and birds.
 Less certain but also very likely are chimpanzee and lion, possibly even leopard and giant forest hog.
 Lake Mburo National Park is the only park in the southwest to support giraffe, zebra and impala.
-Elsewhere, for Big Five aficionados, Murchison Falls and Kidepo Valley National Parks both support lion, leopard, elephant and buffalo, as does Queen Elizabeth NP.
-Ziwa Rhino and Wildlife Ranch is the only place in Uganda where you can see rhinos.”
+Elsewhere, for Big Five aficionados, Murchison Falls and Kidepo Valley National Parks both harbor lion, leopard, elephant and buffalo, as does Queen Elizabeth NP.
+Ziwa is the only place in Uganda where you can see rhinos.”

 4What is the best time of the year for a 7-day Uganda safari?

 “The best time for a Uganda safari is during the Dry seasons (June to August and December to February).
 These months offer the best climatic conditions for gorilla and chimp trekking and are also good for game drives in savannah reserves such as Queen Elizabeth and Murchison Falls.
-September and October are also quite good.
-March, May and November are rather less good, and we would urge against April, which is the wettest month in most of the country.”
+The months of September and October are also quite good.
+The wetter months of March, May and November are less ideal for travel, and we would urge against visiting in April, which is the wettest month in most of the country.”

 5How much will this safari cost?

-“Budget to mid-range 7-day safaris that focus on the southwest and include gorilla trekking and chimp trekking typically cost US$2,300 to US$3,000 per person.
-This rate should include transport, accommodation, meals, park fees and permits relating to scheduled activities, as well as the services of a professional driver-guide.
+“Budget to mid-range 7-day safaris that focus on the southwest and include gorilla trekking and chimp trekking typically cost US$2,400 to US$3,000 per person.
+This rate should include transport, accommodations, meals, park fees and permits relating to scheduled activities, as well as the services of a professional driver-guide.
 Cheaper camping tours are available, but if you book one of these, check carefully what is and isn't included in the price.
-Luxury tours using more exclusive accommodation generally cost upwards of US$4,000 per person.”
+Luxury tours using more exclusive accommodations generally cost upwards of US$4,500 per person.”

 6What beach extensions could be added to a 7-day Uganda safari?

-“Uganda has no ocean frontage, so for a conventional post-safari beach experience, you’re best heading to the likes of Mombasa (Kenya) or Zanzibar (Tanzania).
-From Entebbe, there are no direct flights to either of these beach destinations, but it is straightforward enough to route through Nairobi for Mombasa, or through Nairobi or Kilimanjaro International Airport for Zanzibar.
-For a waterside experience within Uganda, bilharzia-free Lake Bunyonyi is a popular chill-out venue, thanks to its pretty highland setting, scattering of pleasant accommodation, and proximity to Bwindi Impenetrable and Mgahinga Gorilla National Parks (the country’s two gorilla-trekking destinations).
-Because Lake Bunyonyi lies in the far southwest, around nine to 10 hours’ drive from Kampala or Entebbe, it makes more sense to tag a visit directly onto a safari to Bwindi or Mgahinga than to make a separate trip there.
-For a more active experience about two hours’ drive east of Kampala or Entebbe, the Nile immediately downriver of its source near Jinja offers superb white-water rafting as well as kayaking, bungee jumping and quad biking.”
+“Uganda has no ocean frontage, so for a conventional post-safari beach experience, you’re best heading to Mombasa (Kenya) or Zanzibar (Tanzania).
+From Entebbe, there are no direct flights to either of these beach destinations, but it is easy enough to route through Nairobi for Mombasa, or through Nairobi or Kilimanjaro International Airport for Zanzibar.
+For a waterside experience within Uganda, Lake Bunyonyi is a popular chill-out spot.
+This bilharzia-free lake has a pretty highland setting, a scattering of pleasant accommodations, and good proximity to Bwindi Impenetrable and Mgahinga Gorilla National Parks (the country’s two gorilla trekking destinations).
+Because Lake Bunyonyi lies in the far southwest, around nine to 10 hours’ drive from Kampala or Entebbe, it makes more sense to add a visit onto a safari to Bwindi or Mgahinga, than to make a separate trip there.
+For a more active experience about two hours’ drive east of Kampala or Entebbe, the Nile immediately downriver of its source near the city of Jinja (on the shore of Lake Victoria) offers superb white-water rafting as well as kayaking, bungee jumping and quad biking.”

 7Uganda Reviews